daormar/debasher/doc/design_doc_resident.md

 ## Limits and non-goals

-- **Both endpoints of a channel crashed before either reopened the FIFO.** When one endpoint of a channel crashes, nothing is lost: the other holds the FIFO open, and what the writer had sent and the reader had not yet read waits in it.
+- **Both endpoints of a channel crashed while no other process held the FIFO.** When one endpoint of a channel crashes, nothing is lost: the other holds the FIFO open, and what the writer had sent and the reader had not yet read waits in it.
 That also covers what the writer had only numbered and queued but not yet written when it crashed: the checkpoint's outbound backlog carries it, and recovery sends it again before anything else.
 A relaunched node holds its FIFOs from the first step of its recovery, before it restores its checkpoint or replays its input log, until it dies.
-So only if the second endpoint crashes before the first has been relaunched and has reopened the FIFO, which takes the time to notice the crash and start the new process, or if both crash together, is there a moment at which neither holds the FIFO, and what it held is destroyed, at most what a pipe holds (64 KiB).
-Whether the loss is repaired depends on where the destroyed messages came from.
+If the second endpoint crashes before the first has been relaunched and has reopened the FIFO, which takes the time to notice the crash and start the new process, or if both crash together, neither holds the FIFO for a while, and the `Supervisor` still does (see "Holding the business channels"): what the FIFO held waits for the relaunched reader, and what the relaunched writer sends again from its input log comes after it, with the same numbers, as duplicates that the reader drops (G5).
+Only when no process holds the FIFO at some moment is what it held destroyed, at most what a pipe holds (64 KiB): both endpoints down while the `Supervisor` is down too (it is not supervised, see the failure model), in a program without a `Supervisor`, or in one whose `Supervisor` is given `-no_hold_fifos`.
+Whether the loss is repaired then depends on where the destroyed messages came from.
 A relaunched writer restores its latest checkpoint and replays its input log after `capture_pos`, so it sends again, with the same sequence numbers, everything it produced from that point on: the destroyed messages among those reach the